lfoppiano/grobid-superconductors/README.md

 > docker compose up

-Should spawn grobid-superconductors and his microservices.
+Should spawn grobid-superconductors and its microservices.

 ### Run each individual service manually
 In order to run each service individually, is possible to run them separately: